PublicDataWorks/txt-outlier-backend/docs/personalized-campaigns.md

 If messages aren't being sent:
 - Check that your CSV format is correct with exactly two columns
 - Verify phone numbers are in the expected format
-- Check the Supabase logs for any errors
+- Check the [Supabase PostgreSQL logs](https://supabase.com/dashboard/project/<projectId>/logs/postgres-logs) or [send-messages function logs](https://supabase.com/dashboard/project/<projectId>/functions/send-messages/logs) for any errors
-- Make sure the migration has been applied properly